-Child Sexual Abuse, Trafficking, and Other Maltreatment of Children
+Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children

-The district has established a plan for addressing child sexual abuse, sex trafficking, and other maltreatment of children, which may be accessed at the administration office.
+The district has established a plan for addressing child sexual abuse, neglect, trafficking, and other maltreatment of children, which may be accessed at the administration office.
+Abuse includes physical abuse, including sexual abuse, and psychological and emotional abuse.
 Trafficking includes both sex and labor trafficking.